 Instructions

-- Preheat the oven to 400 degrees F. and line as many muffin cups as needed with paper liners.
+- Preheat the oven to 400 degrees F. Line as many muffin cups as needed with paper liners.
 The full batch makes about 24.

 - Place in the refrigerator for future use, or bake at once.